xbouteiller/WoodDensity/README.md

 ### Program Execution

-Set the conf files with your own parameters, then execute in the terminal:
+Set the **conf file** with your own parameters, then execute in the terminal:

 >